+We recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+For example, children may feel embarrassed, humiliated, or being threatened.
+This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 We recognise that children who are abused or who witness violence may find it difficult to develop a positive sense of self-worth.
-They may feel helplessness, humiliation and some sense of blame.
-The school may be the only stable, secure and predictable element in the lives of children at risk.
+They may feel helplessness, humiliation, and some sense of blame.
+The school may be the only stable, secure, and predictable element in the lives of children at risk.
 When at school their behaviour may be challenging and defiant or they may be withdrawn.
-We also recognise that there are children who are more vulnerable than others, which include children with special educational needs and or disabilities.
+This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
+It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication We also recognise that there are children who are more vulnerable than others, which include children with special educational needs and or disabilities.